guylepage3/lepage.cc/README.md

   </a>

   <p align="center">
-    This is the repository for Guy Lepage's resume/cv and portfolio
+    Resume, CV, About and portfolio
     <br/>
     <br/>
     <a href="https://lepage.cc">